cloudmesh-book/book-latex-2018/cloud-clusters/chapters/pi-spark.md

 ---

-Add below hostnames to the file
+Add the hostnames to the file

 * pimaster (hostname of master node)
 * pislave01 (hostname of worker slave 01)